koenrane/KR-new-site/content/import/many-arguments-for-ai-x-risk-are-wrong.md

 >
 > If his arguments have actually been about the Solomonoff prior, then I think that's totally irrelevant and even weaker than making a counting argument over functions.
 At least the counting argument over functions has something to do with neural networks.
 >
-> I expect him to respond to this LessWrong post with some strongly-worded comment about how I've simply "misunderstood" the "real" counting arguments.
+> I expect him to respond to this LessWrong post with some strongly worded comment about how I've simply "misunderstood" the "real" counting arguments.
 I invite him, or any other proponents, to lay out arguments they find more promising.
 I will be happy to consider any additional arguments which proponents consider to be stronger.
 Until such a time that the "actually valid" arguments are actually shared, I consider the case closed.

 ### The counting argument doesn't count